scala/scala-lang/blog/_posts/2026-03-09-porting-the-optimizer.md

 > This post covers work done under the [Sovereign Tech Fund investment](https://www.scala-lang.org/blog/2026/01/27/sta-invests-in-scala.html) umbrella: [Maintenance of the Standard Library/Core Library Modules and APIs](https://contributors.scala-lang.org/t/standard-library-now-open-for-improvements-and-suggestions/7337).
 The work is coordinated by the [Scala Center](https://scala.epfl.ch/).

+Scala is a modern and concise language, meaning you can write code expressing _what_ you want to do by composing primitives, rather than _how_ to do it step-by-step.
+You're the chef deciding what flavor your dish should have and what it should look like, and Scala provides the equivalent of cooks that know how warm the oven should be, how long each kind of protein needs to cook, and which order to combine the ingredients in.
+High-level code is easier to read and maintain, in addition to being shorter to write.

-Scala's expressiveness allows you to write what you mean:
+Scala's expressiveness thus enables you to write what you mean:
 ```scala
 def addOneMap(a: Array[Int]) = a.map(_ + 1)
 ```
-This is easy to read and maintain, in addition to being shorter to write.

-However, a high-level API like `map` is conceptually more complex: it's a function call that is passed another function, and the latter might need a closure to be allocated on the heap if it captures local values.
-Compiled naïvely, this is leads to slower code than the equivalent low-level loop:
+However, from a CPU's point of view, a high-level API like `map` is conceptually more complex than the equivalent low-level code.
+It's a function call that is passed another function, and the latter might need a closure to be allocated on the heap if it captures local values.
+Compiled naïvely, the high-level call wouldn't be as fast as this equivalent low-level loop:
 ```scala
 def addOneLoop(a: Array[Int]) =
   val l = a.length